CS-433/ml-project-2-la_team/README.md

 |
 \
 src
-  | model_tools.py       contains functions to compute accuracy and f1-score
+  | model_tools.py       Tools to define the architecture of the model
-  | pipeline_tools.py    contains helpers functions
+  | pipeline_tools.py    Tools to import image for the pipeline
-  | poison_images.py     contains cross validation method and sub-functions
+  | poison_images.py     Script used to resize and poison images with dot/date/invisible_dot
-  | predToBinary.py
+  | predToBinary.py      Script used to get Binary predition (0 or 1) from range prediction file ([0..1])
 \
 results     # contains some of our results from the data exploration

 \
 notebooks
+  | data_exploration.ipynb
+  | gradcam.ipynb
-  |
+  | ml_pipeline.ipynb
-  |
+  | run_models.ipynb
  \
 data        # raw data used to compute metrics in the site